Release: Thursday, April 13, 2017 (Vol. III, Ep. 15)

 As someone who spent his college days getting lost amidst the sea of brilliant orange and bright white on Rocky Top Tennessee, I’m about to admit something that could very well lose me some friends: this documentary gave me a new appreciation for Kentucky basketball.
-It made me not only more fascinated by head coach John Calipari, it made me a fan.
 There, I said it.
-And I know it’s heresy.
-If I am to be made an example out of like an outsider in an old western, the one request I have is that you don’t string me up over the Goalpost Tavern or Cool Beans.
+That’s how good this documentary is.

 Traditionally Big Orange Country shows out for football far more than for in-door games played on smaller rectangles in really squeaky tennies.
-Maybe that’s because football there is a culture defined by Phillip Fulmer, Peyton Manning and Neyland Stadium, a gigantic fortress that beckons the faithful on crisp autumn Saturdays when the changing leaves coordinate themselves to match the student dress code.
+Maybe that’s because football here is a culture defined by Phillip Fulmer, Peyton Manning and Neyland Stadium — a gigantic fortress that beckons the faithful on crisp autumn Saturdays when the changing leaves coordinate themselves to match the student dress code.
 If atmosphere is what you seek in your sporting events, visit Knoxville in the height of football season.

 However, the area between checkerboard-style end zones isn’t where our rivalry with Kentucky really lies.
-In the arena, the Wildcats are perennially great, and a perennial nuisance.
-The measure of greatness in college basketball is not simply judged by your regular season résumé, but how deep your runs take you in the annual NCAA Tournament, a single-elimination style pool play in which Kentucky is 126-51 all-time, with 17 Final Four appearances and eight national titles, most recently in 2012 under Calipari.
+In the arena, the Wildcats are perennially great, and (unlike the flowers to which the Vols’ signature colors owe a debt) a perennial nuisance.
+Everyone knows the measure of greatness in college basketball is not judged by your regular season résumé, but how deep your runs take you in the NCAA Tournament, a single-elimination style pool play in which (as of this writing) Kentucky is 126-51 all-time, with 17 Final Four appearances and eight national titles, most recently in 2012 under Calipari.

 Jonathan Hock’s sixth contribution to the Emmy and Peabody Award-winning documentary series 30-for-30, One and Not Done, offers a detailed and provocative look into the personal life, career and coaching philosophies of a controversial collegiate sports figure.
 The vocal, prone-to-spasms-on-the-sideline leader is loved by many but viewed as a problem by many more because of the reputation that has preceded him.
 After stints at UMass, where he got his first head coaching gig in 1988, and the University of Memphis, Calipari has seen two seasons ended in NCAA investigations that led to the vacating of tournament wins, with UMass’s star player Marcus Camby being charged with receiving improper benefits (some $40,000 by someone unaffiliated with the school) and Memphis’ Derrick Rose being ruled academically ineligible.

 It isn’t often a coach regains legitimacy after the sledgehammers the governing body of the NCAA delivered, and Calipari has had this happen twice.
 The documentary gives you a sense of how he has been able to survive and advance beyond very public scrutiny.
 Whether he deserved those chances is for you to decide.
 The early days are certainly interesting chapters, but ultimately the film is more concerned with the phenomenon he has created since being called up to the big kids’ table, coaching one of the more recognizable brands in college basketball, with his aggressive off-season strategies for talent scouting.
-Today, the “one-and-done” craze has spread far beyond the reaches of the Southeastern Conference.
+Today, the “one-and-done” craze has spread far beyond the reaches of the SEC.
 Look at any major blue blood school now and you’ll find at least one.
-(Vols fans, remember when we had Tobias Harris?
-You probably don’t actually.)
+(Vols fans might remember the blink-and-you’ll-miss-it appearance of Tobias Harris.)

 The overarching interview with Coach — his expressive face and irrepressible energy all up in your grill during the bulk of this tightly-shot conversation — acts almost as a promotional tool for future scholarship hopefuls.
 He gets you to buy in to the sales pitch — that he is as committed to the players’ athletic future as much as their future in general (Kentucky has a much higher than average graduation rate amongst student-athletes but you won’t hear that as often as you will about the latest controversial thing Cal said or did).
 He gets you to listen to his story, how far a cry his current $7.5 million salary really is from the reality his immigrant parents faced.
 How he has built himself up, and subsequently became a thorn in the sides of those who couldn’t stand the way he comported himself either in press conferences or in games — some of whom call him “Satan on the sidelines”.

 Whether he ultimately earns your respect and/or empathy is almost beside the point.
 Director Jonathan Hock expressed a desire to present as complete a profile of a very complicated, divisive personality as possible and he succeeds in balancing the scales of opinion and perception.
 One and Not Done includes interviews with many of his supporters, friends and family but there is also the obvious disdain Syracuse head coach Jim Boeheim can’t help but express in his responses.
-For me, a Vols fan, the best thing about this documentary is that it changed my perspective in a significant way.
+For me the best thing about this documentary is that it changed my perspective in a significant way.
 Maybe I’m too easily manipulated by the media.
-And maybe it’s just Cal (isn’t it obnoxious how I’m calling him Cal now, like he’s my pal or something!) being a great talker and sales pitchman, it made me believe this guy truly does care for his players, and believes in their futures, even if it’s off the basketball court.
+Or maybe it’s just Calipari being more of a terrific pitchman than the snake oil salesman I once thought he might be.